 Kukkiwon (“국기원”), also known as the World Taekwondo Headquarters and home of the World Taekwondo Academy, is the official taekwondo governing organization established by the South Korean government.

-The World Taekwondo Federation (WTF) is the international federation governing the sport of taekwondo and is a member of the Association of Summer Olympic International Federations (ASOIF).
+World Taekwondo Federation (WT) is the international federation governing the sport of taekwondo and is a member of the Association of Summer Olympic International Federations (ASOIF).

-The partnership of the Kukkiwon and World Taekwondo Federation (WTF) was founded in 1972 and 1973 respectively by the Korea Taekwondo Association, and resulted in taekwondo becoming a full medal sport at the 2000 Summer Olympics in Sydney.
+The partnership of the Kukkiwon and World Taekwondo (WT) was founded in 1972 and 1973 respectively by the Korea Taekwondo Association and resulted in taekwondo becoming a full medal sport at the 2000 Summer Olympics in Sydney.

 Following a period of political schism, there are now multiple groups using the name “International Taekwon-do Federation”.

-JiHoChoi TKD Institute follows the official Kukkiwon and WTF discipline.
+JiHoChoi TKD Institute follows the official Kukkiwon and WT discipline.